JDVila/MockLesson/Variables.md

 <br>
 intNumber = 42;<br>
 <br>
-The number 42 is bigger than the minimum number an int can hold (-2,147,483,648), and smaller than the maximum number an int can hold (2,147,483,647), so that value assignment works!
+The number 42 is bigger than the minimum number an int variable can hold (-2,147,483,648), and smaller than the maximum number an int variable can hold (2,147,483,647), so that value assignment works!
 Good work!<br>
 <br>
 If you wanted to, you could even declare and assign a variable at the same time!
 Here, try this:<br>
 <br>